 Canon D30 vs Sony A9

 The Canon EOS-D30 and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in May 2000 and April 2017.
-The Canon D30 is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D30) and a full frame (A9) sensor.
+The D30 is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D30) and a full frame (A9) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Sony Alpha A9?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon D30 and the Sony A9.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.